secondo-database/secondo/Tools/Converter/NMEA2Secondo/README.txt

 The result will be a duration with value (2002 0).
 Put the value 2002 as dayoffset into this converter.
+You can also use the keyword 'file' as parameter.
+In this case, the value is taken from the last modiification time of the file to convert.

 The houroffset is also an integer value describing the difference between local time and utc (coordinated universal time).
 For gemany, use 1 (or 2 for summer time).
+Instead of using a explicit value, you can also use the keyword 'local'.
+Than the difference is taken from the system using the date given from days (to recognize daylight time).

 Using the epsilon parameter, it is possible to control the number of created units.
 If a new unit is an extension of the last one, we summarize the units when the